liuJdatasci/Marriage-Licence-Statistics/README.md

 ## Overview

-This repo has the scripts for exploring
+This repo has the scripts for exploring number of marriages at each Civic Center in the GTA.

 ## File Structure